 ENGAGE gives students a transformative educational experience on a local, national, and global scale.
 The ENGAGE program is designed to do exactly what it says: engage within our community, our state, our country, and the world.
 Each of these trips are completely optional for students.
 All local trips will allow opportunities for parents to accompany students and be a part of the trips as well.
 For national and international trips, Valley Christian faculty, staff, or appointed chaperones will accompany students.
+Some risks are associated with international travel.
+We encourage you to know what risks are associated with individual trips.

 More information can be found on the school website (www.valleychristianaz.org).
-Under the Student Life tab, click on ENGAGE.
+Under the Student Life tab, ENGAGE.